evieluvsrainbows/Taliyah/README.md

 or through `homebrew` or MacPorts as previously mentioned.

 You will also need Git, in order to be able to clone this repository to your system.
-Git can be downloaded either from the Git website located [here](https://git-scm.com/download/win) if you're on Windows, the package manager provided by your distribution of choice, or, on macOS, with `homebrew` or MacPorts.
+Git can be downloaded either from the Git website (located [here](https://git-scm.com/download/win) if you're on Windows), the package manager provided by your distribution of choice, or, on macOS, with `homebrew` or MacPorts.

 All in all, you will need the following prerequisites for Taliyah to build and run: